Develop and promote a positive message and celebration on April 20 –

 “420 Remix: A Celebration of Sober and Drug Free Life Choices.”

-The purpose of this contest is to engage youth in developing messages for their peers to increase youth perception of harm from marijuana use, and decrease marijuana use by youth.
-Over the past several years, fewer youth report believing that frequesnt marijuana use is harmful and more youth report using marijuana in the past month (SD CA Healthy Kids Survey).
+In 2013 and 2014, NCPC sponsored a PSA contest for students and youth groups across San Diego County to give them an opportunity to influence their peers in a positive way.
+The purpose of the 420 Remix PSA Contest is to engage youth in developing messages for their peers to increase youth perception of harm from marijuana use, and decrease marijuana use by youth.
+Over the past several years, fewer youth report believing that frequent marijuana use is harmful and more youth report using marijuana in the past month (SD CA Healthy Kids Survey).

 $1,000 Grand Prize